Summary

 4) Platforms and the velocity of falsehood

-On social media, false political content often spreads farther, faster, deeper, and more broadly than truthful content, mainly because humans, not bots, preferentially share novel and affect-laden claims.
+On social media, false political content often spreads farther, faster, deeper, and more broadly than truthful content, primarily because humans, not bots, preferentially share novel and emotionally charged claims.
 A landmark study of ~126,000 rumor cascades on Twitter (2006–2017) found these patterns across topics, with the most potent effects in politics.

 Press summaries by MIT emphasize that falsehoods were about 70% more likely to be retweeted and reached 1,500 people about six times faster than truths.